darauble/radio_fax_decoder/README.md

 # radio_fax_decoder

 Utility to decode radio fax from recorded WAV file.
 Parts taken from Kiwi SDR repository at https://github.com/jks-prv/Beagle_SDR_GPS/

+## V1.0.5

+Finally working DC offset filter (counting average and subtracting it from samples, when shifted).

+Had fun with optimizing average calculation with AVX-512 (Intel) and NEON (ARM) intrinsics.

+## V1.0.4

+Some GCC flags to improve the speed of decoding, changing types to standard ones and adding initial values to work on Raspberry Pi with Bullseye and GCC 10.

 ## V1.0.3

 A few cumulative changes: